danriti/moleskine/remote-calls-not-local-calls/README.md

 - introduce the techniques (timeouts, circuit breaker)
 - introduce the demo application
     - data requirements (user is mandatory, time is nice to have)
+- to keep things focused, we're going to talk about what happens if our time services fails
+- as an example, lets assume after discussing with our stakeholders, we've determined that when the time service is unavailable, we will simply display 'Unavailable' to the user

 ### Timeouts